 ** NOTE from website editor

-My Ph.D. was in Philosophy, my masters degree was in Mathematics, and for many years I taught philosophy, mathematics, and teacher-education.
-I published about 45 peer-reviewed articles on those subjects in scholarly journals before coming to Hawai'i, and before the use of computerized word processing became widely available.
-Most of those articles are not available in electronic form; so anyone interested in them will need to do a search in the old-fashioned way, using Readers Guide to Periodical Literature, Education Index, ERIC, or other reference tools covering the period from 1966 through 1990.
-Some of those articles have been scanned and perhaps also digitized, and are available at
+My Ph.D. was in Philosophy, my masters degree was in Mathematics, and for 30 years I taught philosophy, mathematics, and teacher-education.
+I published 43 peer-reviewed articles on those subjects in scholarly journals before coming to Hawaii, before computerized word processing became widely available and long before the internet became available.
+Many of those articles are not available in electronic form; so anyone interested in them will need to do a search in the old-fashioned way, using Readers Guide to Periodical Literature, Education Index, ERIC, or other reference tools covering the period from 1966 through 1990.
+32 of those articles have been scanned and perhaps also digitized, and are available at

-Below are a few articles I have written recently on topics not directly related to Hawaiian sovereignty.
+Below are a few articles I have written after 2003 on topics not directly related to Hawaiian sovereignty.
 They are listed in reverse chronological order -- most recent at the top.
 Enjoy!

-To go to the Hawaiian sovereignty website where more than 900 of my major essays since 1998 can be found, click here:
+To go to the Hawaiian sovereignty website where more than 1,000 of my major essays and news compilations since 1998 can be found, click here:

 ABSENTEE VOTING: THE NEGATIVES GREATLY OUTWEIGH THE POSITIVES (August 19, 2012)